krishkrishna03/college-sync-hub/MIGRATION_COMPLETE.md

 ✅ Works like HackerRank
 ✅ Ready for production testing

+## Bug Fixes Applied

+**Issue:** Server was crashing with "Route.get() requires a callback function but got a [object Undefined]"

+**Root Cause:** The coding route was importing `authenticateToken` but the auth middleware exports `auth`.

+**Solution:** Updated the import to use destructuring with alias: `const { auth: authenticateToken } = require('../middleware/auth');`

+**Status:** Fixed and verified ✅

 ## Status: READY FOR TESTING

 The coding round feature is now fully migrated to MongoDB and ready for comprehensive testing.
-All code is in place, all dependencies are installed, and the project builds without errors.
+All code is in place, all dependencies are installed, the project builds without errors, and the server starts successfully.

 ## Next Steps